oae/openapi/README.md

 cp .secrets.env.example .secrets.env
 ```

-Fill the `.secrets.env` with api keys you obtained from relevant providers
+Fill the `.secrets.env` with api keys you obtained from relevant plugins

 Start `api` and all of it's dependencies in development mode:
 ```